 8) Matches start from standing.
 Competitors who move onto or outside the ring border when standing can (at the discretion of the referee) be restarted standing in the center of the mat.
 If competitors move outside the ring while engaged on the ground, the action may be frozen and moved back to the center of the mat, in position.
 Deliberately or repeatedly moving outside the area will be considered fleeing and penalized accordingly.

 9) Women will not be permitted to compete in Men’s divisions.
 Men will not be permitted to compete in Women’s divisions.
-Teens (16+) may compete in Men’s or Women’s divisions with permission from their parent or coach.
+Teens may compete in Men’s or Women’s divisions with written permission from their parent or legal guardian.
 Men over the age 35 years old are eligible to compete in the 35+ divisions, but may also compete in the Men’s divisions.

 10) In Juvenile (ages 4-17) matches, the referee and/or coach has the discretion to call a match if the referee believes that a submission will cause immediate damage or injury, especially in the beginner divisions.